Vice President, The Collective (Flexible; NYC, Chicago, or LA Preferred)

 - Occasional weekend or evening work is required.

 To be considered for this role, you must submit an online application that includes a resume and cover letter.
 Please scroll down to the bottom of the page to find the link to the online application.
 For more information, please contact [email protected] or visit www.teachforamerica.org/about-us/careers.
+PLEASE NOTE: While we are still accepting applications, the search is being relaunched by the Offor Walker Group in the coming weeks.
+They will be in touch once the role has relaunched.

 Benefits and Salary